Rou404/Python-Academy/M4 - Python Advanced/lesson4 Computer Vision/part1/README.md

 ### Cat reactions

-Drop four images of your own cats (or memes!) into `frontend/public/cats/` with the following names:
+Drop five images of your own cats (or memes!) into `frontend/public/cats/` with the following names:

 ```
 happy.jpg
 sad.jpg
 angry.jpg
 neutral.jpg
+shocked.jpg
 ```

 When the backend responds with the dominant expression, the UI swaps in the respective cat photo.